How to use the Chat API in Zendesk: A step-by-step guide

 Step 1: Understand the Chat API Zendesk landscape (Chat vs. Messaging)

-This is the original, session-based chat product that many of us are familiar with (it used to be called Zopim).
-Think of it like a phone call: a customer starts a chat, it’s a live, real-time conversation, and it ends when they close the window.
-This product uses a specific set of APIs, including the Chat REST API, which is what we’ll be focusing on in this guide.
-These APIs are built to manage those real-time conversations, handle agents, and pull historical chat logs from this classic system.
+Zendesk Live Chat (The Classic) This is the original, session-based chat product that powers real-time customer service for thousands of companies.
+It’s perfect for live, immediate conversations.
+This product uses a specific set of APIs, including the Chat REST API, which we’ll be focusing on in this guide.
+These APIs are built to manage those real-time conversations, handle agents, and pull historical chat logs.

 Pro Tip